Orchesterbild der Nürnberger Symphoniker. Alle Musiker*innen neigen sich auf dem Gruppenbild nach rechts.

 One of the largest classical music festivals in Germany

-With more than 190 concerts and over 90,000 visitors a year, the Mecklenburg-Vorpommern Festival is one of the largest classical music festivals in Germany.
+With more than 190 concerts and over 90,000 visitors a year, the Festspiele Mecklenburg-Vorpommern (Mecklenburg-Vorpommern Festival) is one of the largest classical music festivals in Germany.
 International orchestras, the stars of the classical music scene and up-and-coming musicians from all over the world perform in castles, manor houses, churches, barns, factory halls or in the open air.
 The music, the incomparable lake and coastal landscape and the more than 90 venues turn the concerts into special experiences.
-Director Ursula Haselböck has headed the Mecklenburg-Vorpommern Festival since 1 September 2020, taking over from Dr Markus Fein, who had been in charge of the festival since 2014.
+Director Ursula Haselböck has headed the Mecklenburg-Vorpommern Festival since September 1, 2020, taking over from Dr Markus Fein, who had been in charge of the festival since 2014.

 The three seasons of the festival year